Last Updated on 17 March 2025 by Cycloscope

 Tenom

-Tenom itself is not beautiful but it’s an interesting place to visit.
-Famous for fruits and especially coffee, the best that can be done here is indeed visit the farms (Sabah Agricultural Park) and the coffee factories.
+Tenom itself is not beautiful, but it’s an interesting place to visit.
+Famous for fruits and especially coffee, the best thing to do here is indeed visit the farms (Sabah Agricultural Park) and the coffee factories.

 Did you like this article?
 Like it and share it!
-Do you have something to add?
+Do you have anything to add?
 Comment!

 Our adventures in Borneo